Home » Alpha-1 » What conditions can be associated with Alpha-1?

 Big Fat Reference Guide – AlphaNet

-Other conditions that may be associated with Alpha-1 include pancreatitis (an inflammatory condition of the pancreas), rheumatoid arthritis, and lupus erythematosus (an autoimmune disease).
-A clear relationship between Alpha-1 and these conditions has not been established, and it may well be that Alpha-1 does not lead to an increased risk for developing anyone of these conditions.
+Other conditions that may be associated with Alpha-1 include rheumatoid arthritis and lupus erythematosus (an autoimmune disease).
+A clear relationship between Alpha-1 and these conditions has not been established, and it may well be that Alpha-1 does not lead to an increased risk for developing any one of these conditions.
 Instead, it may be that when an individual who happens to have Alpha-1 also develops one of these conditions, they may suffer more severe symptoms.

 Big Fat Reference Guide – AlphaNet